 - disruption to auditing work;

 - restriction in free movement of personnel and shortage of labor;

-- cancellation, suspension or postponement of events; and
+- cancellation, suspension or postponement of events;

-- weakened regional demand.
+- and weakened regional demand.

 Multinational companies are implementing, or will soon be implementing, measures to manage the impact on their businesses in the region and beyond.
 We also see companies evaluating potential exposure to the possible consequences of the outbreak, including the possibility of invoking the force majeure clause in their contracts.